-Walter Petersohn, age 53.
+Walter Petersohn, age 54.
 Mr. Petersohn has served as Senior Vice President, Chief Commercial Officer of the Company since August 2018.
 Formerly, Mr. Petersohn served as Executive Vice President of Sales from September 2010 to August 2018.
 From 2003 through September 2010, Mr. Petersohn was Vice President Sales for Sirona Dental Systems, where he oversaw the expansion of Sirona's international presence into markets including China, Italy and Korea.
 Between 1999 and 2003, he served as Vice President Sales for Asia-Pacific and the Middle East and was responsible for the Sirona's expansion into Japan and Australia.
 From 1995 to 1999, Mr. Petersohn was a Product Manager and Director of Marketing for Sirona's Treatment Center Division.
 Mr. Petersohn received a Master's degree in history from the University of Würzburg, Germany and an MBA from the State University of New York at Albany.

-Cord F. Staehler, age 51.
+Cord F. Staehler, age 52.
 Dr. Staehler joined the Company on May 1, 2019 and has served as Senior Vice President, Chief Technology Officer since May 22, 2019.
 Prior to joining the Company, Dr. Staehler was with Merck KGaA, a multinational pharmaceutical, chemical and life sciences company, where for nearly four years, he was Senior Vice President & Head of the Global Medical Device & Service Business based in Geneva, Switzerland.
 In this capacity, he led global business operations, including product development, key account management, supply chain, field service, call centers, customer training, complaints handling and quality assurance in 48 countries.
 Additionally, he oversaw the Merck Healthcare strategic initiative to build and expand digital capabilities, ranging from R&D to digital-go-to-market, including governance, organization, process setup and implementation.
 Previously, he was Chief Technology Officer for five years at Siemens Healthcare, a global leader in diagnostics, where he was based in Erlangen, Germany and Berkeley, California.
 He was the founding CTO and CEO for a diverse set of companies ranging from instrumentation and software for gene analysis and NGS to synthetic biology, molecular biomarkers and Genetic IVD.
 He led all stages of a venture from initiation to launch and growth with sales and operations in Europe, the U.S. and Asia.
-Dr. Staehler earned an undergraduate degree in Engineering from the University of Saarland.
+Dr. Staehler earned an undergraduate degree in Engineering from the University of Karlsruhe and holds a master's degree in Theoretical Mechanical Engineering from the University of Siegen and a PhD in Human Genetics from the University of Saarland.

-Lisa M. Yankie, age 52.
+Lisa M. Yankie, age 53.
 Ms. Yankie has served as Senior Vice President, Chief Human Resources Officer and Communications of the Company since October 2019.
 Prior to joining Dentsply Sirona, Ms. Yankie served as Vice President of Human Resources for the Corporate & Pulp & Paper division of Domtar Corporation, a global producer of paper products, from September 2016 to October 2019.
 Before that, she was the HR business leader for the multi-industry manufacturing and engineering organization SPX Corporation from 2010 to August 2016.
 Prior to that, she served in various executive roles at Dana Incorporated, Bank of America and the Ford Motor Company.
 Ms. Yankie holds a bachelor's degree in Business Administration and a master's degree in Labor Relations and Human Resources both from Michigan State University.